whoisbma/Code-2-SP16/week-04-analysis-regex/README.md

 Ok, so countSyllables() isn’t a function that exists in JavaScript.
 We’re going to have to write it ourselves.
 The following method is not the most accurate way to count syllables, but it will do for now.

-	Syllables = total # of vowels in a word (not counting vowels that appear after another vowel and when &#8216;e&#8217; is found at the end of the word)
+**Syllables = total # of vowels in a word (not counting vowels that appear after another vowel and when 'e' is found at the end of the word)**

 * “beach” –> one syllable
 * “banana” –> three syllables